jcameira/jcameira/README.md

 # Hi there, I'm João Lucas! 👋

-I'm a passionate software developer currently studying at [42 Lisbon](https://www.42lisboa.com/), a unique and innovative programming school with  a peer-to-peer learning model.
+I'm a passionate Computer Science student and aspiring software developer currently studying at [42 Lisbon](https://www.42lisboa.com/), a unique and innovative programming school with  a peer-to-peer learning model.
 My journey in tech is driven by curiosity, creativity, and a desire to learn.

 ## About Me

 - 🔭 I’m currently working on various projects as part of the 42 curriculum as well as other personal projects.
 - 🌱 I’m deepening my knowledge in C, C++, Python, and a variety of other programming languages and technologies.
-- 💬 Ask me about algorithms, data structures, and software development in general.
+- 💬 My hobbies are mostly related to gaming and software development.
 - 📫 How to reach me: [joao_carlos1995@hotmail.com](mailto:joao_carlos1995@hotmail.com) <!-- or connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile). -->

 ## 🏆 42 Progress